the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [5.2.2] TBA =

+* Tweak - Event Aggregator - Make default limit by number of events instead of by date range.
+[TEC-3635]

 = [5.2.1] 2020-10-22 =

 * Tweak - Change Views v2 AJAX request method from GET to POST to avoid issues with too long URLs.
 [TEC-3283]